 We believe that, given the chance, everyone has a story to tell and something positive to offer.

-We seek to create opportunities for people who share our passion for 'moving pictures' and 'visual stuff' (which is probably most of us to be honest ain't it?) to get out and get it done.
+We seek to create opportunities for people who share our passion for 'moving pictures' and other 'visual stuff' (which is probably most of us to be honest don't you think?) and to get out and get it done.

 We are a Wales based Voluntary Community Film and Creative Arts Group.